Make the most of this year’s ISA allowance with a Cash or Stocks and Shares ISA.

-THE VALUE OF YOUR INVESTMENTS AND THE INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND YOU MAY GET BACK LESS THAN YOU ORIGINALLY INVESTED.
-YOU MUST BE AT LEAST 18 OR OVER TO OPEN A STOCKS AND SHARES ISA.
-TAX TREATMENT DEPENDS ON YOUR INDIVIDUAL CIRCUMSTANCES AND MAY CHANGE.
+THE VALUE OF YOUR INVESTMENTS AND THE INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND YOU MAY GET BACK LESS THAN YOU HAVE INVESTED.
+WE DON'T PROVIDE ADVICE SO IF YOU'RE UNSURE ABOUT MAKING YOUR OWN INVESTMENT DECISIONS PLEASE SEEK ADVICE FROM A QUALIFIED FINANCIAL ADVISOR.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.